hypernym-studio/bundler/README.md

 - Powered by Rollup
 - Allows advanced customization
 - Provides a powerful hooking system
-- Includes JS API for building programmatically
 - Exports fully optimized code
 - Follows modern practice
-- Fully tree-shakeable
 - Super easy to use

 ## Quick Start

-1. Add the `bundler.config.ts` file to the project's root:
+1. Create a `bundler.config.ts` file at the root of your project:

 > **Note**
 > Configuration also accepts `.js`, `.mjs`, `.ts`, `.mts` formats.